emhoracek/smooch/README.md

 ## Structure

 To display a KiSS doll, an application has to do four things:
-  1. Decompress the old, obsure Japanese compression format, LZH.
+  1. Decompress the old, obsure Japanese compression format and extract the files.
   2. Read the specialized image files (cells and palettes).
   3. Read the configuration file.
   4. Display the sets so the user can interact with them.

-I'm manually doing the first part for now.

 For the second part I had kludge together some code from a couple different open source projects (GNOME KiSS and GIMP) in order produce something I could understand.
-Mark Dominus helped me a lot with this when he was a resident at Recurse Center.
+[Mark Dominus](http://blog.plover.com) helped me a lot with this when he was a resident at [Recurse Center](http://www.recurse.com).
 That part is `cel2pnm` and it's written in C.

 The third involves parsing text into JSON, so I knew exactly what tool I wanted to use.
 Haskell has two awesome libraries for this: Parsec and Aeson.
-Under the "haskell" folder, you'll see more folders.
-  * src
-    * Main
-    * ParseCNF parses the configuration file
-    * Kiss contains the KiSS data types (and Aeson instances)
-    * CreateHTML is a temporary thing to build the HTML file (and it's broken)
-    * Shell is a Turtle shell script to run everything (also broken)
-  * tests contains unit tests
-  * resources contains the HTML, CSS, and JavaScript The Haskell is borked right now because I don't understand file systems. ;_;
+If you'd like to hack on the Haskell, check out the README in the "haskell" directory

 The fourth part is where JavaScript comes in.
 If you want to hack on Smooch but don't want to mess with Haskell, try the "javascript" folder.
 It's not actually just JavaScript -- it's also the HTML, CSS, and all the images for a single doll ("Aurora" by Punky).
 I don't know JavaScript very well so if you can help that would be amazing.

-Eventually all of this will be on a web server -- probably Haskell's Snap because I've been meaning to learn how to use it for ages.

 ## cel2pnm